May 8

 The Story of a Brand Show – Ramon Vela

 This is one you’ve got to listen to!
-A supplement that is personalized – truly personalized – to what your body needs.
-Why guess at the supplements you need to help you feel better when you can take a BROC SHOT that is smart enough to travel to the deficiencies in your body in a prescriptive way?
+It’s a supplement that is personalized—truly personalized—to what your body needs.
+Why guess at the supplements you need to help you feel better when you can take a BROC SHOT that is smart enough to travel to your body’s deficiencies in an authoritarian way?

-A whole new level of personalization.
-These two founders have the science and facts behind the products they have created.
-It’s based on sulforaphane – the smartest working compound.
+This is a whole new level of personalization.
+These two founders have the science and facts behind their products.
+It’s based on sulforaphane—the smartest working compound.
 The magic in broccoli!
 Who knew?
 This is a truly inspiring brand that is one to watch!

 Keep on Growing!